As writers, we've all heard it before:

 3. They meant to kill off another character, but made a typo

 See actually what actually happened was that Bob was supposed to die.
 Not Fob, Bob's infinitely more attractive and charismatic twin brother.
-The poor author made a typo, and only discovered it in the book's final stages before publication.
+The poor author made a typo, and only discovered it in the book's final stages before publication.4.
+They thought you would like it

 The young author, in their misguided attempt to create a literary classic, thought that you would appreciate them eliminating the only decent character in the entire book.
 Surely you would be able to see the literary significance of such actions.
 Your heart would swell in pride at their courage.